 An Algorithm for Developing Your High-Quality Business Model

-The focal point of a business model is the «formula» for how to make profits.
+The focal point of a business model is the «formula» for how to make revenues and profits.

 But a canvas doesn’t tell you how to find the formula ...